Unique selling points:

 is a core issue of SerNet.
 Software from various producers needs to interlock in an optimal way to achieve the best benefits for users.
 SerNet has been working towards achieving this goal since 1996.

 Infrastructures such as firewalls and VPNs set up by SerNet always conform at least to the standards of BSI basic protection requirements.

 SerNet offers its customers security according to BSI basic protection requirements and ISO 270001.
 The company provides external data protection officers and certified IT environments with company-own BSI-certified auditors.

 is the leading no-cost alternative to Microsoft's Windows servers.
-SerNet's aim is to ensure that Samba can be used in as many applications as possible and develops this software on the commission of customers and on its own impetus - in close collaboration with the Samba team, many members of whom either work with or for SerNet.
+SerNet's aim is to ensure that SAMBA can be used in as many applications as possible and develops this software on the commission of customers and on its own impetus - in close collaboration with the SAMBA team, many members of whom either work with or at SerNet.

 Volker Lendecke entered the international SAMBA core team in 1993 as the first German member and is co-founder of SerNet.

 is the only open source ISMS that licenses the basic IT protection catalogues of BSI and runs on Windows, Linux and MacOS.

 SerNet offers the software for clients and servers, documentation, training and support, development and complete deployments from one source.